 Have the author(s) provided a discussion of the strengths and weaknesses of the methods?

 Have the author(s) discussed what was already known and what this article adds?

 Have the author(s) explained the relevance of what they have done in a wider context?

-The study should adhere to ethical standards of scientific/medical research and the authors should declare that they have received ethics approval and or patient consent for the study, where appropriate.
-While we do not expect reviewers to delve into authors' competing interests, if you are aware of any issues that you do not think have been adequately addressed, please inform the editorial office.
+The study should adhere to ethical standards of scientific/medical research and the authors should declare that they have received ethics approval and/or patient consent for the study, where appropriate.
+While we do not expect reviewers to delve into authors' competing interests, if you are aware of any issues that you do not think have been adequately addressed or declared, please inform the Editorial Office.